The Price of Choosing the Wrong Gold IRA Company? $300,000

 When one thinks of countries having standoffs with the U.S., China probably comes to mind sooner than Russia.
 Making this unequivocal, President Biden said that the U.S. would move its forces if China was to assault Taiwan, as it has been wanting to.
 Here, however, the threat to the U.S. economy is even greater.

-The U.S. holds nearly $29 trillion of national debt, and China is by far the biggest creditor.
-Selling off its Treasuries as retaliation or in a bid to undermine the U.S. would not only be successful, but also disastrous.
+The U.S. owes nearly $29 trillion of national debt, and China is by far the biggest creditor.
+China has the financial firepower to destroy the U.S. economy at any moment.
+This would be both successful and disastrous.

 If this laundry list of potential global crises isn’t enough, Mills reminds us that inflation remains a concern as well: